The Software License Agreement – An Introduction.

-A checklist for software license agreements can help simplify the process of drafting and negotiating a software license agreement.
-Drafting such an agreement involves planning for and potentially addressing a wide range of technical, economic and legal issues.
+A checklist for software license agreements can help simplify the process of drafting and negotiating a software license agreement or preparing a software license agreement template.
+Drafting such an agreement or template involves planning for and potentially addressing a wide range of technical, economic and legal issues.
+Questions or comments?

 There is no one form of software license agreement.
-Software license agreements vary as much as the software they relate to, and software and software license models are constantly changing and evolving.
-Despite this fluidity, a software license agreement checklist can be a useful tool for both licensors and licensees and their internal stakeholders.
+A software license agreement can vary as much as the software it relates to, and software and software license models are constantly changing and evolving.
+Despite this fluidity, a software license agreement checklist can be a useful tool for both licensors and licensees and their internal stakeholders whether for negotiating a live deal or preparing a software license agreement template.

-While no checklist can be an exhaustive list of the issues that a software license agreement will address, it can serve as a starting point for issue-spotting software license agreements and software contracts review generally.
+While no checklist can be an exhaustive list of the issues that a software license agreement will address, it can serve as a starting point for issue-spotting a software license agreement and software contract review generally or preparing a software license agreement template.

 In some cases, timing is a factor, and quarterly or year-end reporting deadlines may impact a licensor’s willingness to negotiate certain provisions.
 In other transactions, the type or intended use of the software will lend itself to a negotiated deal.
 This is more often the case where a licensee views the transaction as material in size, the software as “mission-critical” or where there are fewer feasible alternatives in the marketplace.